kanaria69/Mainecoco/README.md

-## Where do young cows eat lunch?
-In the calf-ateria.
+## What did the late tomato say to the early tomato?
+I’ll ketch up